PlagaMedicum/PlagueSur-icon-theme/README.md

 ## What is my goal

 Disclaimer: **my work is based on the other nice people's work**.
-Sorry if my comparisons with other icon-packs looks disrespectful, I really apreciate the contribution of every creator out there!
+Sorry if my comparisons with other icon-packs looks disrespectful, I really apreciate the contribution of every creator out there.
-Let's make our desktops prettier :)
+Let's make our desktops prettier!

 I want to bring iOS or Android like experience in desktop icons at any Linux DE.